aliirfaan/laravel-simple-jwt/README.md

 This package publishes an `simple-jwt.php` file inside your applications's `config` folder which contains the settings for this package.
 Most of the variables are bound to environment variables, but you are free to directly edit this file, or add the configuration keys to the `.env` file.

+The configurations are encapsulated in a profiles array with a 'default' profile available.
+You can add new profiles by adding a new array key.

 jwt_secret | String
 Secret key to use to encode JWT.
 You can generate one using an online service or package.